Will Carrie Underwood Release New Music In 2017?

 Carrie also revealed that she’s waiting for the right moment to get creative again and start work on her much-anticipated sixth studio album.

 “I’m kind of waiting for lightning to strike and go: ‘Okay, it’s time to get creative and work on new music!'”
-Carrie added when asked by the site what’s next, seemingly confirming at the time that she hadn’t started work on first release not with Sony Music after Underwood was initially signed to the label after winning Season 4 of American Idol back in 2005.
+Carrie added when asked by the site what’s next, seemingly confirming at the time that she hadn’t started work on a first release with the new label.
+Underwood was initially signed to Sony Music after winning Season 4 of American Idol back in 2005.

 “I’m nervous because I want whatever I do next to be amazing,” Underwood added, though it’s not clear if she knew at the time that her upcoming release would be with Capitol Records Nashville.

-Carrie has not yet confirmed that her new label means a new album ASAP, though that hasn’t stopped some of Underwood’s fans from getting exited for a possible new release from Carrie in 2017, two years after she released the platinum album Storyteller.
+Carrie has not yet confirmed that her new label means a new album ASAP, though that hasn’t stopped some of Underwood’s fans from getting excited for a possible new release from Carrie in 2017, two years after she released the platinum album Storyteller.

 “Carrie’s label change means there could possibly be new music this summer and a new album this year too!”
 Underwood fan @ChadCrows tweeted after hearing Underwood’s big music news, while @tyler0710 added of Carrie potentially dropping a new album soon, “I bet there will be new music sooner than later.
 I’m just excited to see what Carrie is going to do.”